 Dear Dr. Don,

 I have a question about student loan consolidation.
-Back in September 2009, I was a co-signer for a friend to help him out in a tight bind.
+A while back, I was a co-signer for a friend to help him out in a tight bind.
 Now, I regret making that decision.
-Upon his graduation in the fall of 2011, he was told I could get off the loan by simply writing a release form.
-Soon after, he told me this wasn't possible since he was making just interest-only payments.
+Upon his graduation a couple of years since, he was told I could get off the loan by simply writing a release form.
+Soon after, he told me this wasn’t possible since he was making just interest-only payments.

 The lender is Sallie Mae, and the loan is a Smart Option Student Loan in the amount of $18,000.
 I was hoping he could consolidate the debt or possibly even refinance.
-One thing I did notice when logging into the account was that his interest rate was relatively high, at 10.375 percent.
-We're both starting to realize the effects of co-signing because he's trying to do his best, but I'm still on the hook.
+One thing I did notice when logging in to the account was that his interest rate was relatively high, at 10.375%.
+We’re both starting to realize the effects of co-signing because he’s trying to do his best, but I’m still on the hook.
 Any ideas?

 When you co-sign a loan, you agree to share in a financial risk that the lender would not take on without you.
 It may be unusual for a friend to step up and accept this responsibility.
 It’s not unusual for the co-signer to later regret that decision and look for a way to exit that agreement.

-I discussed your situation with Patricia Christel, a spokeswoman at Sallie Mae.
-Her assistance was invaluable in helping me to frame this reply.
+I discussed your situation with a spokeswoman at Sallie Mae.
+Her assistance was invaluable in helping me frame this reply.

 Co-signer release may be available once the primary borrower demonstrates a history of successfully making on-time payments and meets credit criteria.
 The primary borrower needs to demonstrate that he has the tools, knowledge and experience to be successful in repayment on his own.